Visit the Farm

 Who should apply?

 This program is designed for individuals with ample farming experience who are ready to start their own farming enterprise.
-While technical assistance is available, this is not a training program.
-(For more information on beginning farmer training options, see our Novice Farmer Program.)
+We do not expect you to have all the answers, which is why a backbone of this program is the technical assistance provided by The North Farm staff.
+However, we must emphasize that this is not a formal training program (For more information on beginning farmer training options, see our Novice Farmer Program.)
+Instead, this is a program that allows you to farm in community and share experiences, advice, tips/tricks, and struggles with those around you.
 This program is open to individual farmers, as well as farming couples/partnerships.

 Structure and fees